Adapting to climate change

 Adapting to flooding

 In Québec, a significant proportion of the population lives near a watercourse.
-It is therefore essential to protect the population and infrastructure against flooding, which particularly affects the southern regions of the province.
+It is therefore essential to protect exposed populations and infrastructure against flooding, which particularly affects the southern regions of the province.
 Spring floods, ice jams and torrential rains cause rivers to swell, which can lead them to overflow their banks.
 Climate change is increasing the frequency of these events, which are disastrous for the populations affected.

 Find out more about solutions for adapting to flooding and discover completed projects.